 EASY GREEN CHUTNEY RECIPE

 Made with just 6 easily available Ingredients, 1 blender or a small grinder, and just 5 minutes, this easy and quick flavorsome chutney is simply delicious.

 Our Indian Inspired chutney has only 6 ingredients plus salt – coriander leaves ( cilantro ), mint leaves, green chilli, lemon juice, ginger, garlic, olive oil, and ground cumin.

 Good News!
 You can have a supply of this Chutney all year long.
 As soon as you make it, store the chutney in the freezer-safe container, label it and freeze it up to a year.

 It will keep fresh for up to 1 week in the refrigerator when stored properly in an airtight jar.

 Chutney is a sweet or spicy savory flavorful condiment from the Indian subcontinent.
 It is usually very quick and easy to make and can be made with a variety of herbs, vegetables, fruits with spices, salt, or sugar.
 Some of the chutney recipes require pre-cooking of the ingredients as in the Red Bell Pepper Chutney and Tomato Onion Chutney

-When you visit Indian restaurants in the UK, they usually serve three condiments along with popadums.
+When you visit Indian restaurants in the UK, they usually serve three sauces to go along with popadums.
 One is the Green color is the Yogurt Mint Dip, Brown Color is the Tamarind Chutney and Caramel Color is the Mango Chutney.